 Christmas Day officially marks the first day of Christmas.
 Following are 20 days of juletid (Christmas time) celebrations.
 This day is also a flag raising day in Norway.
 Many Norwegians have flag poles in their front yards or attached to the house for hanging the national flag on special days of the year.
 Normally the flag goes up at sunrise and is taken down at sunset, however, since there are no sunrises or sunsets during the dark season in Northern Norway, 10am and 2pm are used as the standard times.

 This is known as Andre juledag (the Second Day of Christmas) and is also a public holiday to relax and enjoy family.
 This day is also a flag day.

-The time from Boxing Day until New Years Eve is called Romjul (Space Christmas) which is the ‘space’ between Christmas and New Years.
-It is a quiet time of Christmas where the streets a bare and the shops have limited hours as Norwegians spend this time with family.
+The time from Boxing Day until New Years Eve is called Romjul (Christmas Space) which is the ‘space’ between Christmas and New Years.
+It is the quiet time of Christmas where the streets are bare and the shops have limited hours as Norwegians spend this time with family.
 The local sledding hills and parks are filled with families skiing and sledding, and having bonfires and BBQs in the snow.

 Unfortunately a dying tradition, julebukk (yule goat) is a childrens activity that shares the joy of Christmas.
 In old Norse tradition julebukk is the symbol of the pagan goat and represents the ghosts of winter nights.
 Much of the elements of today’s Julenisse (Santa Claus) comes from the traditions of the julebukk such as giving presents, receiving sweet treats, picking out who is naughty and nice and, of course, magic.
 When Christianity appeared the pagan rituals of julebukk were replaced by children wearing masks to go from house to house to receive treats (similar to Halloween).
 Today children dress up and sing carols at doorsteps.
 They often give gifts as well as receive them.